liza-tennant/liza-tennant.github.io/_talks/2024-02-28-transformers.md

 ---

 (Co-presented with Liam Barrett)
-Led a presentation and discussion about representations and processing happening in Transformer models to the AI Jounral Club hosted at the UCL Department of Psychology and Language Sciences.
+Led a presentation and discussion about representations and processing happening in Transformer models to the AI Journal Club hosted at the UCL Department of Psychology and Language Sciences.